mysociety/alaveteli/README.md

 ## Compatibility

-Every Alaveteli commit is tested by GitHub Actions on the [following Ruby platforms](https://github.com/mysociety/alaveteli/blob/develop/.github/workflows/ci.yml#L27-L29)
+Every Alaveteli commit is tested by GitHub Actions on the [following Ruby platforms](https://github.com/mysociety/alaveteli/blob/develop/.github/workflows/ci.yml#L27-L29):

-* ruby-3.2
+* `ruby-3.2`
-* ruby-3.3
+* `ruby-3.3`
-* ruby-3.4
+* `ruby-3.4`

-If you use a ruby version management tool (such as RVM or .rbenv) and want to use the default development version used by the Alaveteli team (currently 3.2.6), you can create a `.ruby-version` symlink with a target of `.ruby-version.example` to switch to that automatically in the project directory.
+If you use a ruby version management tool (such as RVM or `.rbenv`) and want to use the default development version used by the Alaveteli team (currently 3.2.6), you can create a `.ruby-version` symlink with a target of `.ruby-version.example` to switch to that automatically in the project directory.

 ## How to contribute